alessio-libardi/string-calculator-kata/README.md

-# String Calculator Kata
+# String number calculator

-This is a working solution of the [string-calculator-kata](https://github.com/wonderflow-bv/string-calculator-kata) by [wonderflow](https://www.wonderflow.ai/).
+This is a working solution of the [string-calculator-kata](https://github.com/wonderflow-bv/string-calculator-kata) by [Wonderflow](https://wonderflow.ai/).

 The language adopted is Node and the test library is Jest.